sjoerdgunneweg/DL2/README.md

 ## Description of each students contribution

+### All
+Contributed to writing of the report

 ### Ruben
+- MASt3R depthmap creation

 ### Sjoerd
+- Realizing RVT-2 in Snellius
+- MASt3R integration with RVT-2

 ### Jurgen
+- Reproduction MASt3R's MVS results on DTU

 ### Mees
+- Realizing RVT-2 in Snellius
+- MASt3R integration with RVT-2

 ## Acknowledgement
 A large portion of the code in this project is directly borrowed from the following repositories: